josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of robututils.

+## January 4, 2019C JMJ: Started implementing misc/strmap_helper,py
+So far so good.
+Very basic test at the bottom of the file.
+Code so far is 100% PEP 8 compliant.

 ## January 4, 2019B JMJ: New code structure
 With relative module addressing in `test_msgmap.py`: `from . import msgmap`, I can run the unit tests there as long as I start `unittests` from either one or two